 - 100% employer-paid Medical, Dental & Vision Insurance (includes employee/spouse, employee/dependent(s), as well as a partial premium for full family coverage)

 - Short- and Long-term Disability Insurance

 - 11 paid Holidays with additional generous PTO

 - Flexible Spending Account (health & dependent care)

 Submit cover letter and resume (2-page maximum) to [email protected], and include “Government Grants Manager” in the subject line.

 WILD SALMON CENTER IS AN AFFIRMATIVE ACTION / EQUAL OPPORTUNITY EMPLOYER.

 WSC WILL BEGIN REVIEWING APPLICATIONS NOVEMBER 2022.
 APPLICATIONS WILL BE ACCEPTED UNTIL THE POSITION IS FILLED.

 Volunteer with Us

 Want to make a difference in protecting some of the most beautiful and diverse ecosystems across the northern Pacific Rim?
-Check out our volunteer page.
+All volunteer opportunities are on hold until further notice, but check our volunteer page for future opportunities.